friedawik/AutoSpot/README.md

 This repository is organised into several folders, each containing specific codes and functionalities:

-- **create_dataset**: This folder includes scripts for preparing fluorescence microscopy images for analysis.
+- **create_dataset**: This folder includes scripts for preparing the fluorescence microscopy images for analysis.
 It contains codes to divide images into patches, extract bounding boxes, and perform initial analyses of the ground truth dataset.

 - **peak_detection**: In this section, you will find codes for performing peak detection utilising the 'mountains' and 'SpotSegmentor' algorithms.